Anderson Township Historical Society

 The brick house, located on the adjoining lot, was acquired in 1973.
 The lower level is used for storage and Board meetings.
-The main floor is used as a museum, office, genealogy library, research library and for food preparation for special events.
+The main floor is used as an office, genealogy library, research library and for food preparation for special events.

 In 1998, the adjacent property off Bartels Road was purchased.
 It includes a farmhouse built about 1900.
 In 2005, another adjoining property was purchased.
-It includes a large barn, two houses and two other buildings.
+It includes a large barn and two houses.
 The combined Anderson Township Historical Society land now totals more than 10 acres, dedicated to the Society's preservation and educational goals.

-ATHS will update some of the displays for 2018 to better highlight Anderson Township’s agriculture past and celebrate the Township’s 225th anniversery.
+ATHS will update some of the displays for 2018 to better highlight Anderson Township’s agriculture past and celebrate the Township’s 225th anniversary.

 Just in time to celebrate ATHS’s 50th anniversary and the 225th anniversary of the founding of Anderson Township, ATHS has edited a book containing 130 pages of photographs with text highlighting the history of the township.
 Purchasing information is available by contacting WEBmaster@Andersontownshiphistoric alsociety.org.